What Growing Up With A Pretty Mum Taught Me About Beauty

 “

-Once I stopped trying to be beautiful like my mum, I realised I could be beautiful like me.
+Once I stopped trying to be beautiful like my mum, I realized I could be beautiful like me.

 ”